kizniche/Mycodo/README.md

 - [ ] CO2 Sensor support (working on)
 - [ ] O2 Sensor support
-- [ ] Email notification if above/below certain values for each sensor
+- [ ] Email notification or audible alarm if at a specific sensor value or detect a critical failure (working on)
-- [ ] Allow setting the maximum current draw of device(s) connected to each relay to ensure no combination of devices are ever activated that surpass the limit of the wiring/breaker (commonly 15 amps)
+- [ ] Set electrical current draw of each device and prevent exceeding total current limit with different combinations of devices on
-- [ ] Alarm if a critical failure has occurred (daemon stopped, critical temperature/humidity, etc.)
-- [ ] Take series of photos at different ISOs, combine to make HDR photo
+- [ ] Capture series of photos at different ISOs, combine to make HDR photo
 - [ ] Timelapse video creation ability (define start, end, duration between, etc.)

 <a name="hard-brief"></a>